danielaparker/jsoncons/doc/ref/corelib/basic_json_parser.md

 in chunks, and does not require an entire file to be loaded in memory at one time.

-A buffer of text is supplied to the parser with a call to `update(buffer)`.
-If a subsequent call to `parse_some` reaches the end of the buffer in the middle of parsing, say after digesting the sequence 'f', 'a', 'l', member function `stopped()` will return `false` and `source_exhausted()` will return `true`.
-Additional JSON text can be supplied to the parser, `parse_some` called again, and parsing will resume from where it left off.

-A typical application will repeatedly call the `parse_some` function until `stopped()` returns true.
-A stopped state indicates that a content visitor function returned `false`, an error occured, or a complete JSON text has been consumed.
-If the latter, `done() `will return `true`.

-As an alternative to repeatedly calling `parse_some()` until `stopped()` returns `true`, when `source_exhausted()` is `true` and there is no more input, `finish_parse` may be called.

-`check_done` can be called to check if the input has any unconsumed non-whitespace characters, which would normally be considered an error.

 `basic_json_parser` is used by the push parser [basic_json_reader](basic_json_reader.md), and by the pull parser [basic_json_cursor](basic_json_cursor.md).